What is Transcreation and When Should You Use it?

 - Explanations of specific terminology, cultural references, imagery

 - Reference materials

-Translating marketing collateral and other brand-sensitive materials yields the best outcome whenever there is a close collaboration between the LSP and the end client.
+Translating marketing collateral and other brand-sensitive materials yields the best outcome whenever there is a close collaboration between the Language Service Provider (LSP) and the end client.
 The process is more extensive than standard translation or localization projects, but the ROI is well worth the up-front investment.
-After all, your brand’s image is your most important asset – and should not be placed in the wrong hands. iTi will guide you through every step of your project.
+After all, your brand’s image is your most important asset, and should not be placed in the wrong hands. iTi will guide you through every step of your project.
 Contact us to discuss how we can make your marketing materials sing on the international stage.